Bratko Kreft

-Bratko Kreft (Maribor, 11 February 1905 – 17 July 1996, Ljubljana) was a Slovenian playwright, writer, literary and theater historian and director.
+Bratko Kreft (Maribor, 11 February 1905 – 17 July 1996, Ljubljana) was a Slovenian playwright, writer, literary and theater historian, and director.

 Biography

 He grew up in Prlekija.
 He studied Slavic Studies in Vienna and Ljubljana.
 In Ljubljana he also studied comparative literature and literary theory.
 Among other things, he was the editor and secretary of Kosovel's "Mladina", the artistic director and director of "Delavski oder" in Ljubljana, and the director of the National Theater in Ljubljana.
 He was a professor of contemporary Russian literature at the Faculty of Arts and a corresponding member of Yugoslav Academy of Sciences and Arts (JAZU).
 He received the Prešeren Award three times.

+Politics

+Kreft was a member of the Communist Party of Yugoslavia (KPJ) until his expulsion in 1940.

 Works

 As a playwright, Kreft preferred topics from Slovenian history.
 Rather than individual fates, he was interested in the relationships between social classes.